 I started working professionally with IT at an early age.
 I had the opportunity to work with many different domains, from support to networking, infrastructure, system administration, development, team management, and even as an IT director.
 That gave me a fantastic view of the tech world.

-I was fortunate enough to have a great environment with the freedom to learn and make mistakes, then the opportunity to work in a tremendous government company helping to build public solutions that would impact the whole country.
+I was fortunate enough to have a great environment with the freedom to learn and make mistakes in the early days of my career.
+And, after that, the opportunity to work in a tremendous government company helping to build public solutions that would impact the whole country.

-Later on, I had the chance to accept a challenge to move to Canada and work in a new vibrant and always evolving startup environment.
-After learning and exploring new products, ideas and sharing the most diverse workspace with people, I decided to take another leap and move to a small local startup that a giant international corporation recently acquired.
+Later on, I had the chance to accept a challenge to move to Canada and work in a new vibrant and constantly evolving startup environment.
+I could learn and explore new products and ideas, share the most diverse workspace, thrive in a new dynamic company.
+I enjoyed working in a fast-paced venture.
+Because of that, I decided to take another leap and move to a small local startup that a giant international corporation recently acquired.

 I joined Telus Agriculture through FarmAtHand, a small company from Winnipeg that the international group newly acquired.

-My first goal at FarmAtHand was to modernize the code, infrastructure and the product itself by bringing a refreshed view from a prominent local success startup, of course, my previous experience at SkipTheDishes.
+My first goal at FarmAtHand was to modernize the code, infrastructure, and product by bringing a refreshed view from my previous experience at SkipTheDishes (a prominent local success startup).

-After that, we had a corporate merge, with Decisive Farming assuming the FarmAtHand product, and we became part of a bigger group with a new challenge.
+After that, we had a corporate merge with Decisive Farming assuming the FarmAtHand product.
+We became part of a bigger group with a new challenge.

-Build a new API for the revamped and integrated application, migrating a NodeJs/React/PostgreSQL/AWS application to dotNet Core/Angular/SQLServer/Azure stack, helping to consolidate the standard adopted by all companies within the organization.
+With the merge and the stack switch, migrating from NodeJs/React/PostgreSQL/AWS to dotNet Core/Angular/SQLServer/Azure.
+I was assigned to build the new API for the revamped and integrated application, helping consolidate the standard adopted by all companies within the organization.